 ● One Account for One Person

 You shouldn’t have these clues in your account if you don’t want to spend your time in the Facebook jail.
 That has happened to many people who never followed these rules or overlooked them thinking Facebook algorithms are not at their best in spotting these behaviors.
 But the Facebook algorithm has gotten better; they are not like what they used to be in the past.

 ● Tagging Random People

 Then the people who you have tagged on your picture will report the picture and the account that tagged them.
 So always be careful who you tag and who you don’t.
 And make sure your profile picture is a human being rather than going anonymous.

-Before you tag anybody that you want to tag, make sure they know you, and you have a good relationship with them.
+Before you tag anybody you want to tag, make sure they know you and have a good relationship with them.
 If they trust you, and you trust them, this will put you on the safe side of Facebook jail.

 ● Know the Website

 While the whole internet is free in a way, that’s why you should always do what you were supposed to do on these sites.
 If you don’t know how to use the website properly, you will get banned from the site.
 All social media has strict laws on what you can post and what you can’t.
-Thye have a structure; you have to understand the structure to realize what are the guidelines that you need to follow for proper use of the website.
+Thye have a structure; you have to understand the structure to realize the guidelines that you need to follow for proper use of the website.

 ● Sending Too Many Friend Request Is Not Good